-We have audited the financial statements of Eurospan Holdings Berhad, which comprise the statements of financial position as at 31 May 2019 of the Group and of the Company, and the statements of comprehensive income, statements of changes in equity and statements of cash flows of the Group and of the Company for the financial year then ended, and a summary of significant accounting policies and other explanatory information, as set out on pages 37 to 87.
+We have audited the financial statements of Eurospan Holdings Berhad, which comprise the statements of financial position as at 31 May 2020 of the Group and of the Company, and the statements of comprehensive income, statements of changes in equity and statements of cash flows of the Group and of the Company for the financial year then ended, and notes to the financial statements, including the accounting policies, as set out on pages 36 to 83.

-In our opinion, the financial statements give a true and fair view of the financial position of the Group and of the Company as at 31 May 2019, and of their financial performance and cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.
+In our opinion, the financial statements give a true and fair view of the financial position of the Group and of the Company as at 31 May 2020, and of their financial performance and cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.

-Basis of Opinion
+Basis for Opinion